toddaustin07/MQTT_SmartApp/README.md

   "settings": {}
 }
 ```
-The *CONFIRMATION_URL* should be copied and pasted into the address bar of another browser tab.
-Press enter, and this will validate your URL, and the "VERIFY APP REGISTRATION" notice back on the Developer Workspace page should disappear.
+The *CONFIRMATION_URL* should be copied and pasted into the address bar of another browser tab, and press enter

+- Back in the Developer Workspace, copy Client ID and Client Secret from the popup displayed (although you won't use them) and click **GO TO PROJECT OVERVIEW**
+- *If you still have a button that says "VERIFY APP REGISTRATION", click it and check again for the confirmation message in your ngrok console and paste the confirmation URL into another tab and hit enter as described above (this is only if the confirmation message wasn't already sent as described above)*
-- In your Developer Workspace project, you can now click the **DEPLOY TO TEST** button.
+- Otherwise, in your Developer Workspace project, you can now click the **DEPLOY TO TEST** button.
 - Optionally start *Live Logging*
   - This will log messages from the SmartThings side of things whenever there is activity with your SmartApp